 Brian, due to his racist upbringing, barks angrily at a black man.
 Trying to smooth things over, Brian says how much he liked Benson.

-Roger Smith of American Dad is known to do this fairly regularly, which stands in contrast to his otherwise very conservative mannerisms.
+Stan Smith of American Dad! is known to do this fairly regularly, which stands in contrast to his otherwise very conservative mannerisms.